macmillanpublishers/bookmaker/README.md

 ### Configure Your Settings

 Within the primary Bookmaker repository (which is to say, this repository), you can configure your system paths to point to the correct folder locations for the folders you created in the steps above.
-Open _header.rb_ and edit the following values:
+Open _config.rb_ and edit the following values:

-The location of the Temp folder:
+The full path of the Temp folder:

-    @@tmp_dir = "YOUR_PATH_HERE"
+    $tmp_dir = "YOUR_PATH_HERE"

-The location of the Log folder:
+The full path of the Log folder:

-    @@log_dir = "YOUR_PATH_HERE"
+    $log_dir = "YOUR_PATH_HERE"

-The location of the Bookmaker main parent folder:
+The full path of the Bookmaker main parent folder:

-    @@bookmaker_dir = "YOUR_PATH_HERE"
+    $bookmaker_dir = "YOUR_PATH_HERE"

-The location of the Resource folder:
+The full path of the Resource folder:

-    @@resource_dir = "YOUR_PATH_HERE"
+    $resource_dir = "YOUR_PATH_HERE"

-**Note that these settings are being migrated to a separate config file in the very near future.**

 ### Download HTMLBook